 This is one of the clearest reasons to build a site as a fast custom site rather than a heavy page builder.
 Page builders ship a lot of code you never asked for, and it all has to load.
 I build in a lightweight way that sends very little code to the browser, and host on a fast global network, so pages load fast almost everywhere.
 You can see real examples on the work page, with before and after numbers.

 If you want to know exactly what speed is costing you, the fastest answer is to see a faster version of your own site.
-I will build you a free preview before we ever talk.
-Tell me about your business and I will put one together.
+Tell me about your business, we will talk it through, and I will build you a free preview before you spend anything.